top of page

 • May 29

-• 2 min read
+• 3 min read

 🐆 A Turning Point for the Bengal Breed in Australia

-❓ Why Bengals are now Banned from Being Imported in to Australia
+❓ Why Bengals are Now Banned from Being Imported into Australia

 • Hybrid lineage under Australia’s Biosecurity Act